ToyotaInfoTech/RAMN/docs/userguide/diag_tutorial.rst

 which would appear as **"06 50 <FTB>"** in a UDS payload.

 Finally, a last byte indicates the status of the DTC.
-Each bit of that byte represent a flag with the following definitions:
+Each bit of that byte represents a flag with the following definitions:

 - Bit 0 means "test failed".
 - Bit 1 means "test failed this operation cycle".